way2-technology/slack-integrator/README.md

 slack-integrator
 ================

-integrate slack with your favourite applications easily!
+integrate slack with your favorite applications easily!